zoleikha-mousavipak/symfony_employeeImportApi/Readme.md

 # To see the app functionality run this command in terminal:
+6. Replace ",Phone No. ," with ",Phone No," in csv file
-6. curl -X POST -F "file=@import02.csv" http://localhost/api/employee
+7. curl -X POST -F "file=@import02.csv" http://localhost/api/employee

 ## Note